 While the system could displace some workers, founder & CEO Noah Ready-Campbell says that the tech could make up for a lack of skilled labor and act to fill in for dangerous, tedious projects, according to the report.

 “I’ve talked to some operators and they’ve said there are parts of my job that are really dangerous and there are parts of my job that are really boring.
-If you can have a robot do those things and I can focus on the parts that really take human judgement, then that’s good for me,” Ready-Campbell told CNBC.
+If you can have a robot do those things and I can focus on the parts that really take human judgment, then that’s good for me,” Ready-Campbell told CNBC.

-Ready-Campbell has experience working on autonomous vehicle systems at Google, and is joined by a small 10 person team at Built Robotics, according to the report.
+Ready-Campbell has experience working on autonomous vehicle systems at Google and is joined by a small 10 person team at Built Robotics, according to the report.

 The company will face competition from construction giants Caterpillar and Deere, who have their own autonomous machinery in development, CNBC reports.

-Money raised in the funding round is slated to support hiring of new engineers and continuing product development, according to the report.
+Money raised in the funding round is slated to support the hiring of new engineers and continuing product development, according to the report.